-When the amount paid by NAEC to our wholesale electric supplier for the energy we purchase differs from the amount that is built into our base electric rates, an adjustment is applied to each member's bill.
+applied to each member's bill.
 This adjustment factor is multiplied by kilowatt hours used in the current month.
 It can either be a charge or a credit.

 NAEC purchases its energy from Arkansas Electric Cooperative Corporation.
-In 2017, AECC's electricity was generated by coal (54 percent); natural gas (18 percent); and hydro, wind and solar (18 percent).
-The remaining came from regional energy markets.
+In 2017, AECC's electricity was generated by coal (54 percent); natural gas (18 percent); hydro, wind and solar (18 percent); and regional energy markets.
 The power cost adjustment is usually small, and there is no profit added.
-It is a direct pass-through from AECC to members.
+It is a direct passthrough from AECC to members.